Garni Temple: Medieval history

-A recent study by Armenuhi Magarditchian suggested that the structure was transformed into a baptistery between the fifth and seventh centuries, based on a newly discovered early Armenian inscription inside the cella.

 The walls of the temple bear six Arabic inscriptions in the Kufic style and one in Persian in the naskh script, which have all been paleographically dated to the ninth to tenth centuries.
 They commemorate the capture of the fortress and may point to the temple's conversion into a mosque.
 On its entryway, there is a large Armenian inscription from 1291, left by Princess Khoshak of Garni and her son, Amir Zakare.
 Khoshak, the granddaughter of Ivane I Zakarian, recorded the exemption of the people of Garni from taxes paid in wine, goats, and sheep.
 (Note: The inscription was first published, with some errors, by Garegin Hovsepian 1910.)

 Medieval Christian Armenian chroniclers referred to it as the "throne of Trdat" (Տրդատայ թախտ, Trdata t‘akht).
 (Note: 19th century European visitors Robert Ker Porter and DuBois de Montpereux attested that the site was called "Takh Terdat" or "Tackt-i-Tiridate".
 Zakaria Kanakertsi called it Trdakert (from Trdatakert meaning "built by Tiridates").)
-In the 13th century, Kirakos Gandzaketsi called it the "marvellous throne of Trdat".
+The 13th-century historian Kirakos Gandzaketsi called it the "marvellous throne of Trdat".
 In the last major written record about the temple before its collapse, poet Simeon of Aparan penned a lament in 1593.
 (Note: Entitled: «Ողբանք ի վերայ թախթին Տրդատայ թագաւորին».
 Translated into English by Agop Jack Hacikyan et al in 2002.)
 He grieved the past greatness of Armenia and mentioned the number of its columns and steps, and noted the use of iron clamps and lead.
 It was also visited by Grigor Daranaghtsi (Kamakhetsi) in the early 1600s.

 Collapse and reconstruction

 Robert Ker Porter's 1821 drawing of the Garni Gorge.
 The ruins are on the promontory on the left.

 The entire colonnade collapsed during a devastating earthquake on June 4, 1679, with the epicenter in the Garni Gorge.
+The collapse is attested by the contemporary chronicler Zakaria Kanakertsi.
 It split diagonally and fell toward the northeast, with architectonic materials falling as far as 50 m.
+The pedestal, the lower part of the cella, and the column bases remained standing, with the pedestal being undamaged.
+Its location on a promontory flanked on two sides by deep gorges, while visually striking, is seismically unfavorable because earthquake forces are intensified there.

-The collapse is attested by the contemporary chronicler Zakaria Kanakertsi.
-It had survived for more than sixteen centuries "most probably because of its massive construction relative to its small size" and "its substantial podium acting as a firm foundation."
-It was however weakened decades earlier, during the wars of Shah Abbas, when iron clamps and lead fillings were removed to cast bullets.
+It stood for over sixteen centuries, likely due to its unusually sturdy construction for its modest scale and its substantial podium, which provided a solid foundation.
+Other researchers have attributed its seismic longevity to its deep volcanic slag foundations.
+Geological surveys found that the pedestal rests on a layer of scoria that sits on top of solid breccia and basalt, providing the structure stability.
+It was however weakened decades earlier, during the wars of Shah Abbas of Iran, when iron clamps and lead fillings were removed to cast bullets.